markdumay/go-log/README.md

 ## About
-go-log is a simplified application logger released as Go package.
-Using Zero Allocation JSON Logger under the hood, it simplifies logging of application-wide messages.
-It supports three logging modes, being Default, Pretty, and JSON.
+go-log is a simplified logger package for Go applications.
+Using the Zero Allocation JSON Logger (zerolog) under the hood, it simplifies the logging of application-wide messages.
+It supports three logging modes: Default, Pretty, and JSON.
 Logs are directed to the console by default, but can be buffered or redirected to a log file instead.

 ## Built With
 The project uses the following core software components: